White Texas Sheet Cake

 ½ cup salted butter, ⅓ cup milk

-• When the butter is melted and the mixture starts to bubble, remove from heat and stir in remaining ingredients.
+• When the butter is melted and the mixture starts to bubble, remove from heat and whisk in remaining ingredients.

 4½ cups powdered sugar, ½ teaspoon almond extract, 1 teaspoon vanilla extract

-• Spread warm frosting over warm cake and let cool completely before serving.
+• Spread warm frosting over warm cake with an offset spatula.
+Top with sprinkles if desired.
+Let cool completely before serving.

 Video